 Go and see

 If you’re happy, then go!
 Chances are the sanctuary will be wonderful and you are going to leave it feeling inspired, grateful, knowing more than when you went in.

 If it wasn’t all that you expected, talk to the people there.
 We once heard that some visitors were horrified to find chains being used at a very reputable elephant sanctuary.
 So, they asked and found out that the owners had not yet been able to fundraise for the very secure and high fencing needed to keep elephants in at night.
 The use of chains at night made sense!
 If you’re not so happy with the responses to your concerns, calmly explain how you see the problem and suggest how they could improve things.

 Write a review

-We here at World Vegan Travel often take our travellers to sanctuaries on our amazing group tours and this is the exact process that we use ourselves when deciding to take our travellers to a sanctuary, although we also visit the site ahead of time and look at it through a very critical lens.
+We here at World Vegan Travel often take our travelers to sanctuaries on our amazing group tours and this is the exact process that we use ourselves when deciding to take our travelers to a sanctuary, although we also visit the site ahead of time and look at it through a very critical lens.

 We really hope this long list doesn’t fill you with overwhelm and if you are not successful at having the experience you were expecting, please try not to be hard on yourself, that you have failed in some way.
-Getting involved and volunteering with organisations that supports humans and / or animals is definitely a fun thing to do and is often the most memorable experiences of our holiday.
+Getting involved and volunteering with organizations that support humans and/or animals is definitely a fun thing to do and is often the most memorable experience of our holiday.